Talar1997/monte-carlo-simulation/README.md

 # monte-carlo-simulation
-Excercisec for Monte Carlo simulations creaded with R
+Excercises for Monte Carlo simulations creaded with R